 We’re in a BPaaS world.
 What’s different is now business process outsourcing companies are starting to provide custom BPaaS for the services your business needs, backing technology with the people to make the decisions you need.
 It’s a next-level service focus.

-An element that sets BPaaS apart from other functionalities or operations delivered as-a-service is that is designed with service of you and your customers in mind.
+An element that sets BPaaS apart from other functionalities or operations delivered as-a-service is that is designed with service of you in mind.

 Business processes that BPaaS companies offer are designed to the either get your products/services to customers or to improve the customer experience with those products/services.
 It doesn’t matter if this is shipping and delivery, sales emails, delivering onboarding documents to new employees, or performing credit checks.